jibbs1703/Loan-Approval-Prediction/README.md

 ability and willingness to repay a loan.
 The model approves or declines an applicant's application once the applicant's information is entered , speeding up the loan underwriting process.

-The model is continuously integrated and deployed automatically by leveraging server-dependent resources (Jenkins and Ansible) and cloud resources(AWS EC2 and AWS S3 Bucket).
+The model deployment is done using FastAPI, allowing API endpoints to be created.
+The model is deployed in a docker container, leveraging cloud resources(AWS EC2 for computing and AWS S3 Bucket for data warehousing) for deployment.

 ## Requirements
 - Python 3.11
 - Jenkins
 - Docker
 - Cloud platform account (AWS)
-- .env file with AWS account credentials (Secret key and Access Key)

 ## Installation
 - Clone the repository: